Density power divergence for general integer-valued time series with multivariate exogenous covariate

 ~~\\ \textbf{Abstract}: In this article, we study a robust estimation method for a general class of integer-valued time series models.
-The conditional distribution of the process belongs to a broad class of distribution and unlike classical autoregressive framework, the conditional mean of the process also depends on some multivariate exogenous covariate.
+The conditional distribution of the process belongs to a broad class of distribution and unlike classical autoregressive framework, the conditional mean of the process also depends on some exogenous covariates.
 We derive a robust inference procedure based on the minimum density power divergence.
 Under certain regularity conditions, we establish that the proposed estimator is consistent and asymptotically normal.
+In the case where the conditional distribution belongs to the exponential family, we provide sufficient conditions for the existence of a stationary and ergodic $\tau$-weakly dependent solution.
 Simulation experiments are conducted to illustrate the empirical performances of the estimator.
 An application to the number of transactions per minute for the stock Ericsson B is also provided.\\